-As already mentioned, using career tracks makes this easier because it can guide the discussion.
+Next, managers and reports should meet to identify specific areas for growth.
+As already mentioned, using a competency matrix makes this easier because it can guide the discussion.
 Let's say an employee wants to move from a coordinator-level role to a mid-level manager or director position.
-Their individual development plan might include a commitment to lead a major project or enroll in a course on people management.
+Their growth plan might include a commitment to lead a major project or enroll in a course on people management.

 Need more examples?
-On the following page, we'll take a look at how growth plans can give employee development greater focus.
+Let's take a look at how growth areas can give employee development greater focus.
 In the below example, Sabine, a software engineer, and her manager identified two competencies she needed to prioritize: technical ability and strategic alignment.
 In response, Sabine identified two ways she'd do just that: "work on problems of moderate scope" and "monitor the success metrics of the next two major releases."
-She'll need to do both to demonstrate that she's accomplished her growth plan, and might now be recommended for promotion based on tangible results.
-These are small, but meaningful steps toward her career vision of someday leading the department.
+She'll need to do both to demonstrate that she's accomplished her development goal, and might now be recommended for promotion based on tangible results.

-While this is a screenshot from Lattice Grow, companies can use spreadsheets and other less sophisticated tools to facilitate this process manually.
+Above: While this is a screenshot from Lattice Grow, companies can use spreadsheets and other less sophisticated tools to facilitate this process manually.

 We'll follow up with Sabine's progress shortly, but notice how her growth areas are specific and come paired with a description and a timeline.
-They aren't handwritten on paper or forgotten in a spreadsheet that only she can access.
-Sabine's entire IDP is readily available for her and her manager (and manager's manager) to reference at a moment's notice, ensuring her development remains top of mind for all parties.
+They aren't scribbled down on paper or forgotten in a spreadsheet that only she can access.
+Sabine's growth areas are readily available for her and her manager (and manager's manager) to reference at a moment's notice, ensuring her development remains top of mind for all interested parties.